aiforged/docs/docs/custom-service-code/basemodule/enums/workitemstatus.md

 ### Best Practices

-* Typical happy path for verification tasks: Created → Verified → Completed.
+* Typical happy path for verification tasks: `Created` → `Verified` → `Completed`.
-* Distinguish escalation from transfer: use EscalateTx/EscalateRx for urgent or policy-driven handoffs; Transfer for routine reassignments.
+* Distinguish escalation from transfer: use `EscalateTx`/`EscalateRx` for urgent or policy-driven handoffs; `Transfer` for routine reassignments.
-* When marking Verified, also transition to Completed to close the loop unless additional actions remain.
+* When marking `Verified`, also transition to Completed to close the loop unless additional actions remain.
-* Log transitions to Error and Rejected with Info/Comment for rapid triage and auditability.
+* Log transitions to `Error` and `Rejected` with Info/Comment for rapid triage and auditability.
-* Respect deletion semantics: DocumentDeleted implies the work item cannot proceed; handle gracefully in UIs and automations.
+* Respect deletion semantics: `DocumentDeleted` implies the work item cannot proceed; handle gracefully in UIs and automations.